MolimoWang/EventManagementSystem/01-requirements/UseCase/Common/04-view_event_registrations.md

 # View Event Registration Use Case

 ## Description
-This use case allows an organizer or administrator to view the registration details of a specific event, focusing on the information about users who have registered for the event, including their contact details and ticket sales.
+This use case allows an organizer or administrator to view the registration details of a specific event, focusing on the information about users who have registered for the event.

 ## Actors
 - Organizer, Administrator

 ## Triggers
-- The organizer or administrator wants to see the registration details for a specific event they have created, including participant information and ticket sales.
+- The organizer or administrator wants to see the registration details for a specific event they have created.

 ## Preconditions
 - The organizer or administrator is on the event details page(22-view_event_details.png)